 Alas, when Samantha finishes her upload, YouTube tells her that her video contains copyrighted music, and can’t be monetized.
 In this case, Justin’s record label will allow her to use the song in the video, but she can’t enable ads and make money.
 Ads may still run, but that money will go to Justin and the label.

 When YouTubers attempt to use music they don’t have permission to use, the most likely outcome is that rightsholders will take their ad revenue as compensation.
 In some cases, though, music may be restricted in general, which means the owner of the music can block your video entirely.
 It’s up to the owners of the song to decide what permission to give.

 Even if the song isn’t Justin’s top 40 hit Cry Me A Little Stream, independent music makers have the same rights, and a lot of them have their songs registered in YouTube’s Content ID database.
 The only way Samantha can use a song and NOT run into a Content ID claim is if it’s not in YouTube’s database, but this doesn’t mean it’s legal for her to use it without permission.

 Some music makers have given permission for YouTubers to use music for free, and Samantha could find some of this music in YouTube’s audio library.
 This is a viable option for Samantha, but may not be ideal.

 Samantha’s other music licensing option

 So to end our story, that’s what our friend Samantha does now.
 She uses Lickd!
 And you can too!
-For more information read our beginners guide to YouTube music policies and how to legally use copyrighted music on YouTube and how to avoid copyright claims on YouTube.
+For more information read our beginners guide to YouTube music policies, how to legally use copyrighted music on YouTube and how to avoid copyright claims on YouTube.